umatt-ece/ui-server/README.md

    6. how to server static files)
 4. Later we'll do the MCU
 5. Wait for list of parameter from frontend/embedded teams

+## How to test spi and CAN bus (just for now)

+   python test_micro_controller.py

+**Notes:** The messages for CAN are hardcode since I still do not know how to convert the messages to parameter variables in redis.
+Also for spi, it has not been tested virtually yet.